ccfontes/faas-bb/SECURITY.md

 ## Supported Versions

-The latest version in the most recent commit of the `main` branch.
+The most recent commit of the `main` branch.

 ## Reporting a vulnerability
 Please send an email to mail@ccfontes.com.

 We take all reports seriously and will investigate each issue reported to us.

 ## What to expect after reporting a vulnerability